UKHomeOffice/asl-conductor/README.md

 npm run seed
 ```

+Note that if you rollback far enough that the conductor config was significantly changed for a service, then all bets are
+off and you will probably find that it no-longer works.

 ## Troubleshooting

 This is _very_ hacky, and occasionally things fail because they started up in a funny order.